fare/asdf/README.md

     ~/common-lisp/asdf/

-If you cloned our git repository, rather than extracted a tarball, bootstrap a copy of `build/asdf.lisp` with:
+If you cloned our git repository rather than extracted a tarball, bootstrap a copy of `build/asdf.lisp` with:

     make